-CFP usually work directly with individual clients.
+CFP’s work with clients, especially individuals investors.
 Success depends on how good and loyal the client list is – and that depends of the quality of service the CFP provides.
-Due to this, there is no regular salary for a CFP.
+Due to this, there is no set salary for a CFP.
 It depends on the relationships formed by the planner.

 Visit the Institute’s website here -> https://www.cfainstitute.org/